cloudmesh-community/sp20-516-239/notebook.md

 ## Week 03/28/2020 - 04/03/2020

+* As Niranda suggested, did these as interim steps - replaced Provider.py authentication method first with my method in "quickstart2.py"
+* Without using cloudmesh.yaml for now
+* Also replaced list and upload methods

 ## Week 03/21/2020 - 03/27/2020

 * Ran python codes for several functions with Google Drive (not with cloudmesh yet)